gzsombor/rufm/Readme.md

 #
 ## Usage & Configuration

+NOTE: If you use an older version, you probably have to update your configuration file.

 This project is in it's early states.
 Currently there aren't many features avaible.
 I hope this is going to change in the near future.